 Freelancer Skill Test Exam Fees; are $5.50 for a one-off exam or $5.45 per month.
 When you opt for monthly payments, you are eligible to sit as many tests as you like.

 This way you accumulate a badge collection representing your certification in selected fields.
-Dots below badges indicate your level of achievement.
+The dots below badges indicate your level of achievement.
 These are added to your public profile.

 Are the Freelancer Skill Tests legitimate?